 Cook Islands Language Week

-The 2017 theme for Cook Islands Language Week is -
+The 2017 theme for Cook Islands Language Week was:

 `Ei rāvenga nāku i te tuatua i tōku reo Māori Kūki ’Āirani ka anoano au i te turuturu ā tōku ngutu`are tangata `ē te matakeinanga

 An encouraging home and community environment is what I need to build my love and my confidence to speak my reo Māori Kūki ’Āirani

 Listen to Cook Islands Māori words and greetings